Al-Ma'mun: al-Ma'mun's reign

-Al-Ma'mun conducted, in the plains of Mesopotamia, two astronomical operations intended to achieve a degree measurement (al-Ma'mun's arc measurement).
-The crater Almanon on the moon is named in recognition of his contributions to astronomy.

 Al-Ma'mun's record as an administrator is also marked by his efforts toward the centralization of power and the certainty of succession.
 The Bayt al-Hikma, or House of Wisdom, was established during his reign.
 The ulama emerged as a real force in Islamic politics during al-Ma'mun's reign for opposing the mihna, which was initiated in 833, four months before he died.